Epeng1994/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+It combines the languages of HTML, CSS and JS within a single document and allows for more independency and cohensiveness to webpages.
+Ie: if an element or color scheme has to be altered, it can be done with a few specified pages rather than sifting through much more pages.
 1. Describe component state.
+  data that lives within the component which can be changed, updated through a higher order function defined within the tuple and useState()
 1. Describe props.
+  data that is passed from the parent to children and can be used within children elements
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+1. What are side effects, and how do you sync effects in a React component to changes of certain state or props? useEffect(), when defining the useEffect function, you can place a 2nd parameter to specify whether it should be run on every refresh or on certain changes to specific elements